AdobeDocs/commerce-testing/src/pages/functional-testing-framework/suite.md

 Preconditions:

-1. It disables the Magento instance cache entirely before running the included tests.
+1. It disables the Adobe Commerce or Magento Open Source instance cache entirely before running the included tests.
 2. After the testing, it re-enables the cache.

 The suite includes a specific test `SomeCacheRelatedTest` and every `<test>` that includes the `<group value="CacheRelated"/>` annotation.

-### Change Magento configurations in suite conditions
+### Change configurations in suite conditions

 ```xml
 <suites xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:mftf:Suite/etc/suiteSchema.xsd">